harshporwal033/AlgoU_Prep/README.md

-# AlgoU Interview Prep Dashboard
+# AlgoU Prep Dashboard

-AlgoU is an interactive Streamlit dashboard designed to help software engineers prepare for technical interviews with top tech companies.
-It features 350+ real interview questions sourced from candidate experiences, company-wise insights, and dynamic visualizations to guide your prep efficiently.
+AlgoU Prep Dashboard is an interactive Streamlit-based web app crafted to assist software engineers in preparing for every stage of technical interviews — from Online Assessments (OAs) to advanced System Design and LLD rounds.
+With over 350 curated questions based on real candidate experiences and tailored company insights, this tool empowers users to prepare smarter and faster.

 🌐 Live App: [https://algouprep-xg6lpsihhvneydsjhunvbk.streamlit.app/](https://algouprep-xg6lpsihhvneydsjhunvbk.streamlit.app/)